GEORGIA O'KEEFFE | HER ADDRESS BOOK, C. 1925–EARLY 1930S

 Five pages, two headed "1930" and "1931," list paintings sold in those years, including two to dealer Edith Halpert: "Landscape" $1200 (paid $400) and "Pink Apple" $150.
 A note reading "Phillips $1000" likely refers to Washington collector and museum founder Duncan Phillips.
 On one page she records photographer Paul Strand's purchase of "Alligator Pear" for $1500 and on another she notes that he has paid $200.
 On other leaves she lists the dimensions for numerous paintings and specifications for framing, e.g., "18 x 30 — Radiator Paint — A. S. moulding," "20 x 25 — Two Dark Blue Petunias."

-Laid in the book along with scraps of paper are two snapshots of an unidentified young man and a very small feather.
+Laid in the book along with scraps of paper are two snapshots of an unidentified young man.

 The address book is a valuable glimpse into O'Keeffe's life on the East Coast before she began spending extended periods of time in New Mexico.